 LRC is now considered the leading developer of Downtown Lexington residential and mixed-use space.
 We are often referred to as “The Downtown Experts” – a title we take serious pride in!

-Our development projects to date, including Main + Rose and Nunn Building Lofts, represent well over $30 million worth of new Downtown Lexington development.
-These projects alone added over 120 residential units and 25,000 square feet of retail space to Downtown Lexington.
-These loft projects feature dramatic high ceilings, large windows with unmatched views of Lexington, and contemporary urban finishes.
+Our development projects today, including Main & Rose, Nunn Building, The MET, Carson’s and more represent well over $50 million worth of development, nearly 200 residential units, and more than 50,000 square feet of retail space.
+These projects feature dramatic high ceilings, large windows with unmatched views of Lexington, and contemporary urban finishes.

 In addition to our high-quality rental housing and our award-winning development projects, LRC also has a quality in house real estate brokerage.
 Our agents love downtown, love Lexington and are well versed in both residential and commercial real estate sales, purchases, and leases.